Last update: 02.15.2019

-Although the apps may seem a bit unfriendly at first (with all those cryptic settings to choose from), if you stick with TorGuard, you will find that this VPN offers great security, privacy, and strong features.
-Whatever your reasons may be for using a VPN service, we are certain that TorGuard is one of the best choices on the market today.
-And that’s quite a feat because the competition in the VPN top 10 is intense!
+If you opt for TorGuard, you’ll find it offers great security, privacy, and strong features.
+Whatever your reasons for using a VPN, we’re certain that this is one of the best choices on the market today.

-If you want to learn which other VPN providers may be affected and how this may pose a threat to you personally, please click here to read our whole report.
+To learn which other VPN providers may be affected and how this may pose a threat to you personally, click here to read our entire report.

 “TorGuard does not collect or log any data from its Virtual Private Network (VPN) or Proxy services.”

-So far so good, but we’ve been around the proverbial block a few times, and we know that all too often continuing the tedium of reading the Policy will lead to striking revelations.
-Anyway, in this case, the above claim seems more or less true.
-There’s only the caveat that users are allowed to sign up using personal information, such as their name, for example.
+So far, so good.
+But we’ve been around the proverbial block a few times, and we know that all too often reading the small print will lead to striking revelations.
+In this case, the above claim seems more or less true.
+There’s only the caveat that users are allowed to sign up using personal information.
 If you’re not sure whether that’s a good idea, this next line should clear it up nicely for you:

 “No data is ever provided to a third party unless required to do so by law.”

-So, here’s the deal with VPN providers registered in the US (which is a Five Eyes country): they can be forced by law to provide user data or monitor users, whereas the Five Eyes agreement means the information can even go out of the country.
-And, as you can see, TorGuard even states as much in their official legalese.
-You don’t want to find yourself in any such situation, so we urge you to withhold as much personal information as possible!
+So, here’s the deal with VPN providers registered in the US (which is a 5-Eyes country): they can be forced to provide user data or monitor users, where the 5-Eyes agreement means the information can even go out of the country.
+As you can see, they even state as much in their official legalese.
+You don’t want to find yourself such a situation, so we urge you to withhold as much personal information as possible!

-To recap our TorGuard review so far: enemies of the state, beware!
+To recap our TorGuard review so far: “enemies of the state,” beware!
 Your shenanigans may not be protected.
-Otherwise, you should be just fine – this is one of the best VPN services on the market and comes with relatively good speeds.
+Otherwise, you should be just fine – this is one of the best VPN services on the market.

 Let’s see what we found with the VPN on: